 - Rogers Avenue improvements with aerial overlay

 If you have additional questions about the project, feel free to email the project manager, Mr. Thomas Auyeung, at [email protected]

-Replacement of the existing bridge over the Hammond Branch of the Little Patuxent River.
+Replacement of the existing bridge over the Hammond Branch of the Little Patuxent River in Laurel.
 Included in the project is continuous sidewalk construction along both sides of Stephens between Whiskey Bottom Road and Gorman Road.
-Bicycle accommodation along roadway is also included.
+Bicycle accommodation along the roadway is also included.

 Estimated cost of project: $5-10M

 Estimated construction completion: Fall/Winter 2021

 Displays presented at 3/7/2018 public meeting can be found here: